Wednesday 24 July 2024

 Gopal Krishna Agarwal,

 India has a glorious past.
-At one point in time it contributed more than 25% to the world's GDP and controlled about 28% of global trade and commerce.
-Being an economic power for several centuries, India played a leadership role in all fields- whether it is art, culture, music, dance, food, festivals, architecture or handicrafts.
+At one point in time, it contributed more than 25% to the world's GDP and controlled about 28% of global trade and commerce.
+Being an economic power for several centuries, India played a leadership role in all fields- whether it is art, culture, music, dance, food, festivals, architecture, or handicrafts.
 Indian civilization's contribution to the world heritage has been immense.
-Unfortunately, history took an unpleasant turn and India saw foreign occupation for almost a millennia; in these thousand years we were robbed of our glory and wealth.
+Unfortunately, history took an unpleasant turn and India saw foreign occupation for almost a millennia; in these thousand years, we were robbed of our glory and wealth.

 There is a close inter-relationship between the culture and the economy.
 Our economy was an important factor for our glorious civilization and cultural heritage.
 The reverse also held true - our cultural content contributed to our Strong economy.
-If India has to assume global leadership position again, it has to be an economic power first.
+If India has to assume a global leadership position again, it has to be an economic power first.
 We can use our cultural wealth to catalyze India's economy.

 Establishing social and economic linkages for performing arts can propel growth in all art forms, contributing to huge employment and revenue generation.
 The Indian film industry alone contributes around Rs 180,000 crore annually to the economy but its global potential is still unexploited.